charly/charly.github.io/_posts/2015-08-16-single-responsability-part-unknown-knowns.md

 So it's all well'n good but agreeing on the benefits of SRP isn't enough and cries for another question that is :

-> where (or when) do you draw the line of an object's responsibility ?
+> where (or when) do you draw the line of an object responsibility ?

-Some "responsabilities" are obvious especially when they're direct reflections of the "real world".
-A User and a Book are clearly seperated because there is, at the expense of sounding pedantic, an 'Ontological' differanciation between the 2.
+Some "responsibilities" are obvious especially when they're direct reflections of the "real world".
+A User and a Book are clearly seperated because there is, at the expense of sounding pedantic, an 'Ontological' differentiation between the two.
 A book is not a user and vice versa because well... our brain is wired to not understand the opposite.

 But here's a more subtle one.
 Is A User a Person ?
 At first you're tempted to answer yes and your gut feeling doesn't even give it a second thought.
 YES a user is someone behind his computer or mobile phone intertacting with your application, so you swiftly move on and give it attributes like first_name, last_name, date_of_birth etc.

 Is a User a Contact ?
-Filled with confidence from your previous Yes you through yourself with contempt in this positive Assertion fest and give another resounding "Yes" to that question : Obviously a user has an email to authenticate so yeah its a contact, obviously...
+Filled with confidence from your previous Yes you through yourself with contempt in this positive Assertion feast and give another resounding "Yes" to that question : obviously a user has an email to authenticate so yeah its a contact, obviously...
 Duh

 And here the God syndrome starts slowly creeping in...